nextcloud/server/.github/ISSUE_TEMPLATE/Bug_report.md

 ### Expected behaviour
-Tell us what should happen
+Tell us what should happen (possibly add screenshots to bring your point across)